aaronsw/html2text/docs/how_it_works.md

 This file describes a single HTML2Text class which is itself a subclass of the HTMLParser in python

-Upon initialization it sets various config variables.
+Upon initialization it sets various config variables necessary for processing the given html in a certain manner necessary to create valid markdown text.
 The class defines methods:
     - feed
     - handle